Mathmagician8191/Liberty-Chess/README.md

 - Promotion for help screen
 - Support for chess engines

-For information on the copyright of the images, see COPYING.md.
+For information on the copyright of the images and sounds can be found in the in-game credits.

 For information on the types of pieces and their moves, see Pieces.md